-Guidance: Reviewers must be able to determine that ownership and management authority of the candidate property is stable and will contribute to the ability to achieve long-term management and demonstration values inherent in a Guild Model Forest.
+Reviewer's Guidance: Reviewers must be able to determine that ownership and management authority of the candidate property is stable and will contribute to the ability to achieve long-term management and demonstration values inherent in a Guild Model Forest.
 Reviewers should also be aware of how management decisions are made on the property to ensure that it is appropriate to the type of ownership, and management decisions respect the owner's true intent.
 For purposes of the Model Forest program, a single individual (either an owner or the owner's formally designated representative) must be designated as the Model Forest Owner.

-- There should be evidence of the intent of owners to maintain ongoing ownership and management control of the property. - o Properties under conservation easement or other formal dedication to natural resource protection are preferred. - Model Forest Owner's investment in 'capital' projects such as long-term management plans, professional management services, or forest infrastructure is evidence of ongoing ownership intent. - ❖ There should be evidence of decision making transparency and accountability appropriate to the type of ownership. - o Joint-ownership properties should evidence regular communication and consensusbased decision making among owners. - Multiple owner clubs, large family trusts, or non-profit ownerships should demonstrate a transparent decision making process that includes opportunity for input of all owners or stakeholders into major management decisions at an appropriate level, without overly con-straining the need to execute projects smoothly.

-- Public properties shall demonstrate a process for regularly gathering public input at appropriate points in the planning process and using that input to meaningfully inform management plans. - Existence of a standing land management advisory committee on public forests or nonprofit owned forests is considered a positive indication of accountability. - ❖ The Model Forest Owner has signed a written agreement with the Model Forest program, including adherence with program criteria, and a minimum commitment to hosting at least one public demonstration event each year, coordinated with the Forest Stewards Guild for programmatic purposes. - o In the case of multi-owner properties all owners, or the appropriate decision making entity or committee must have approved the designation. - o In the case of public properties the approval or endorsement of any existing advisory committees or other stakeholder groups for Model Forest designation and those groups participation in promoting the program and events is strongly encouraged.
+- ❖ A minimum 10 years of continuous ownership by the current owner is required for all candidate forests. - There should be evidence of the intent of owners to maintain ongoing ownership and management control of the property. - o Properties under conservation easement or other formal dedication to natural resource protection are preferred. - Model Forest Owner's investment in 'capital' projects such as long-term management plans, professional management services, or forest infrastructure is evidence of ongoing ownership intent. - There should be evidence of decision making transparency and accountability appropriate to the type of ownership. - Joint-ownership properties should evidence regular communication and consensusbased decision making among owners. - Multiple owner clubs, large family trusts, or non-profit ownerships should demonstrate a transparent decision making process that includes opportunity for input of all owners or stakeholders into major management decisions at an appropriate level, without overly constraining the need to execute projects smoothly. - Public properties shall demonstrate a process for regularly gathering public input at appropriate points in the planning process and using that input to meaningfully inform management plans. - Existence of a standing land management advisory committee on public forests or non-profit owned forests is considered a positive indication of accountability. - ❖ The Model Forest Owner has signed a written agreement with the Model Forest program, including adherence with program criteria, and a minimum commitment to hosting at least one public demonstration event each year, coordinated with the Forest Guild for programmatic purposes. - In the case of multi-owner properties all owners, or the appropriate decision making entity or committee must have approved the designation. - In the case of public properties the approval or endorsement of any existing advisory committees or other stakeholder groups for Model Forest designation and those groups participation in promoting the program and events is strongly encouraged.